Our page lakedistrict.gov.uk/coronavirus has updates on our attractions and services affected by Coronavirus and how you can contact us.

 Visit Keswick, a bustling market town at the north end of Derwent lake, correctly named Derwentwater.
 Or explore the quiet valley of Borrowdale at the southern end.Things to do around Keswick

 Grasmere and Rydal just north of Ambleside, are two of the smaller more peaceful lakes to visit.
 Grasmere village is full of charm, places to stay and eat and the famous Grasmere gingerbread shop!Things to do around Grasmere and Rydal

 Surrounded by stunning mountain scenery, Ullswater is a popular starting point for walkers and climbers.Things to do in Ullswater and Glenridding

-Home to a breath-taking valley, countless walking and camping hotspots, Langdale Valley is a perfect destination for those that love the outdoors.Things to do in Langdale Valley
+Home to a breath-taking valley, countless walking and camping hotspots, the Langdale Valley is a perfect destination for those that love the outdoors.Things to do in the Langdales

-Surrounded by mountains, Red Pike, Kirk Fell, Great Gable and Scafell Pike, Wastwater is the deepest and perhaps the most awe-inspiring of all the lakes.Things to do in Wastwater
+Surrounded by mountains, Red Pike, Kirk Fell, Great Gable and Scafell Pike, Wastwater is the deepest and perhaps the most awe-inspiring of all the lakes.Things to do around Waswater